Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 # Understanding (all) JavaScript module formats and tools

-JavaScript language was initially invented for simple form manipulation, with no built-in features like module or namespace.
-In years, tons of terms, patterns, libraries, syntax, and tools are invented to modularize JavaScript.
-This article discusses all mainstream module systems, formats, libraries, and tools in JavaScript, including:
+When you build an application with JavaScript, you always want to modularize your code.
+However, JavaScript language was initially invented for simple form manipulation, with no built-in features like module or namespace.
+In years, tons of technologies are invented to modularize JavaScript.
+This article discusses all mainstream terms, patterns, libraries, syntax, and tools for JavaScript modules.

 - [Understanding (all) JavaScript module formats and tools](#understanding-all-javascript-module-formats-and-tools)
   - [IIFE module: JavaScript module pattern](#iife-module-javascript-module-pattern)